nnellans/ado-pipelines-guide/README.md

 ```

 ## parameters (aka Runtime Parameters)
-- `parameters` defined at the pipeline-level are also known as 'Runtime Parameters'
-- When you manually run the pipeline from the Azure DevOps UI, you will be able to select/enter values for these parameters
 - `parameters` are optional, and if omitted, your pipeline simply won't use any Runtime Parameters
-- Parameters are expanded early in the processing of a pipeline run, so not all variables will be available to use within parameters.
+- Parameters are expanded early on, so only certain variables are available to use within parameters.
 More [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/build/variables)

 Syntax
 ```yaml